-"When that was coming to an end, I thought to myself: 'You are never, ever in your life going to have the chance to create from scratch something so wonderful as this, so don't try to repeat it'."'Fatten 'em up'
+"When that was coming to an end, I thought to myself: 'You are never, ever in your life going to have the chance to create from scratch something so wonderful as this, so don't try to repeat it'."

 Mr Thurso moved to another part of the leisure industry, running a golf course and then the firm which owned the health spa company Champneys.

 "Having spent my life trying to fatten 'em up, I started trying to get 'em thin," he joked.

 Mr Thurso grew up in the part of family home of Thurso Castle which is still habitable, following some cavalier building extensions by an ancestor and damage by a sea mine during the Second World War.